zellij-org/zellij-org.github.io/content/about.md

 {{<figure src="/img/beta-post-layout.png" class="center">}}

-For more information: /* TBD: link to layout documentation */
+For more information, see the [layout documentation](/documentation/layouts.html).

 ### Extend Zellij with plugins written in any compiled language
 Zellij also has some special panes which are not terminals.
 These panes are called plugins.
-Zellij comes with some prebuilt plugins such as the Strider file explorer /* TBD link */.
+Zellij comes with some prebuilt plugins such as the [Strider file explorer](https://github.com/zellij-org/zellij/tree/main/default-tiles/strider).
 Zellij uses Webassembly and WASI in order to load these panes and give them access to the host machine, so they can be written in any compiled language.
-To learn more, see: /* TBD link to plugin docs */
+To learn more, see the [plugin documentation](/documentation/plugins.html)

 {{<figure src="/img/beta-post-plugins.png" class="center">}}